 I have written plenty of articles about sustainable clothing, which brands are good, and which brands you should avoid.
 But for example, when you buy socks and don’t find yourself in an eco shop or on the zerowasteman website, it is almost impossible to find socks without nylon or another synthetic fiber.
 Even stretchy jeans are only stretchy because there is nylon inside of them.

-So I wanted to know; if nylon is sustainable or bad for the environment and what are some eco-friendly alternatives to nylon.
+So I wanted to know; Is Nylon sustainable or bad for the environment and what are some eco-friendly alternatives to nylon?

 What is nylon, and is nylon sustainable?